Rainson12/FactorioSaveGameEnableAchievements/README.md

 - 🧐 Automatically extracts save files.
 - 🔍 Locates and modifies the necessary data to re-enable achievements.
 - 🗂 Creates a backup of the original save file.
-- 📦 Recompresses and restores the save file.
+- 📦 Recompresses and restores the save file with a versioned zip name.

 ---